ruuda/blog/posts/exceptional-results-error-handling-in-csharp-and-rust.md

 ---
 title: Exceptional results: error handling with C# and Rust
+header: Exceptional results
+subheader: Error handling with C# and Rust
 date: 2015-06-17
 synopsis: Monadic error handling is an alternative to exception-based systems that can prevent many programming errors at compile time.
 ---